FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 AUGUST 6

-- Transfiguration of the Lord (Feast of the Transfiguration), celebrated by various Christian denominations, the feast day is dedicated to the transfiguration of Jesus.
+- Transfiguration of Christ, also known as Feast of the Transfiguration, is celebrated by various Christian denominations where the feast day is dedicated to the transfiguration of Jesus.

 AUGUST 13 - 15

-- Obon (Ullambana), a Buddhist festival and Japanese custom that honors the spirits of ancestors.
+- Obon, a Buddhist festival and Japanese custom that honors the spirits of ancestors.

 AUGUST 15

-- Assumption of Blessed Virgin Mary, according to the beliefs of the Catholic Church, Eastern and Oriental Orthodoxy, as well as parts of Anglicanism, the day commemorates the bodily taking up of the Virgin Mary into heaven at the end of her earthly life.
+- Feast of the Assumption, according to the beliefs of the Catholic Church, Eastern and Oriental Orthodoxy, as well as parts of Anglicanism, the day commemorates the bodily taking up of the Virgin Mary into heaven at the end of her earthly life.

-- Dormition of the Theotokos, a Great Feast of the Eastern Orthodox, Oriental Orthodox, and Eastern Catholic Churches that commemorates the “falling asleep,” or death, of Mary the Theotokos (“Mother of God”) and her bodily resurrection before ascending into heaven.
+- Dormition of the Mother of God, a Great Feast of the Eastern Orthodox, Oriental Orthodox, and Eastern Catholic Churches that commemorates the “falling asleep,” or death, of Mary the Theotokos (“Mother of God”) and her bodily resurrection before ascending into heaven.

 AUGUST 19